onelessangel/unity-learning/README.md

 ### **Controllers**

-Use WASD or the arrows to move Buppy forward, backward, left or right.
+Use WASD or the arrows to help Buppy navigate the maze.

 ### **Workflow**